nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 tidy, transform, and visualize data structures commonly associated with RNA-sequencing experiments.
 Specifically, you will:

--   Explore public RNA-Seq data from the Gene Expression Tissue Project
+-   Explore public RNA-Seq data from the Gene-Tissue Expression Project
 -   Select variables and observations that are relevant to research questions
 -   Rename variables and experimental factors for data joining and